 Education for families caring for a senior with Alzheimer’s is also crucial.
 It is important to understand that this temporary clarity may happen, making it possible for the opportunity to reconnect with the senior loved one, while recognizing that it is not indicative of improvement in his or her condition.

-For more dementia educational materials and care resources, reach out to CareWorks Health Services, the leader in home health agencies in Huntington Beach and the surrounding communities.
+For more dementia educational materials and care resources, reach out to CareWorks Health Services, the leader in home health agencies and elder care in Huntington Beach, CA and the surrounding communities.
 We’re also always here to provide customized in-home dementia care in order to make life the best it can be for those with dementia and the families who love them, through services such as: